The Lasso with general Gaussian designs with applications to hypothesis testing: Main results

+Figure \ref{FigFailure} suggests the conjecture that while $\widehat \theta_1^\mathrm{d}$ may have standard error larger that $\tau^*$ in some coordinates, it is still approximately normally distributed and unbiased.
+We do not establish this fact, and as far as we know, establishing it remains open.
+We expect that completing this theory will require different techniques than those in the current work.

-Instead, we provide a construction of confidence intervals for a single coordinate using a leave-one-out technique.
+\paragraph*{An alternative approach} In the current paper, we instead provide an alternative construction of confidence intervals for a single coordinate using a leave-one-out technique.
+We are able to establish the coordinate-wise validity of these confidence intervals even in cases where the Lasso error $\widehat \theta_j - \theta_j^*$ is of order 1.
 We call these confidence intervals, defined below, the \emph{leave-one-out confidence intervals}, denoted by $\mathsf{CI}^{\mathrm{loo}}_j$.
-We can write the observation vector $\by$ as
+According to simulation, the leave-one-out confidence intervals often approximately agree with the debiased confidence intervals, though for some coordinates they may have a larger or smaller width.